7

 the Portfolio in English 131 (and all 100-Level PWR Courses)

 In English 131, 70% of a student’s final grade is determined by a final portfolio.
 A typical 131 Final Portfolio consists of a selection of three to five revised showcase pieces, including at least one of the two major projects, and a series of critical reflections that discuss these showcase pieces.
-While students are required to include original drafts of all their work done over the course of the quarter, they are empowered to select which assignments will be evaluated and explain their choices in the critical reflection.
+While students are required to include a compendium of the original drafts of all their work submitted over the course of the quarter, in the portfolio, they are empowered to select which assignments will be evaluated and explain their choices in the critical reflection.

-The remaining 30% of the student’s course grade is determined by participation.
+The remaining 30% of the student’s course grade is determined by participation, which we’ll discuss in the next chapter.

 The Philosophy behind Portfolio Evaluation

-The philosophy behind portfolio grading in the Program in Writing and Rhetoric is captured in three words: COLLECT, SELECT, and REFLECT.
+The philosophy behind portfolio grading in the Program in Writing and Rhetoric is captured in three words: COMPILE, SELECT, and REFLECT.

-• SELECT: Out of all the assignments completed during the sequences, students then select three to five showcase pieces (at least one of those being a major paper) from these assignments, to be evaluated in the portfolio.
+• SELECT: Out of all the assignments completed during the sequences, students then select three to five showcase pieces (at least one of those being a major paper) from these assignments, according to guidelines offered in your portfolio prompt.
+These are the pieces that will be evaluated in the portfolio.

 Building the Portfolio: What Does It Include?